basnijholt/nijho.lt/content/post/python-environments/index.md

 After exploring various options from virtualenv to Conda, I found that Conda-based solutions fit my needs well - mainly because they handle non-Python dependencies without much hassle.

-While Conda itself can be slow when setting up environments, tools like Mamba provide the same functionality with better performance.
+While Conda itself can be slow when setting up environments, tools like Mamba and Pixi provide the same functionality with better performance.

 In this post, I'll share my experience with different Python environment tools and provide practical commands for setting up Python environments.